 - End: The team delivers a presentation on the changes made and their long-term effects.

-So, what’s the simple answer to “What is a business case?”
-It’s the story of a problem that needs solving.
+In short, a business case is the story of a problem that needs solving.

 Examples of business cases